dungeons-of-moria/umoria/docs/manual.md

 information not otherwise available, such as a armor class or hit dice.
 These are not explained, but may be useful to give the relative danger of each creature.
-This memory can be passed on to a new character even after the character dies, by means of a reduced savefile.
+This memory can be passed on to a new character even after the character dies, by means of a reduced save file.

 ### 9.2 The Character’s Weapon

-Carrying a weapon in a backpack doesn’t do much good.
+Carrying a weapon in a backpack doesn't do much good.
 The character must wield a weapon before it can be used in a fight.
 A secondary weapon can be kept by wielding it and then using the exchange command.
 A secondary weapon is not in use, simply ready to be switched with the current